linode/docs/docs/databases/mysql/mysqldump-database-backup-short/index.md

 Here's a breakdown of the `mysqldump` command options used above:

--  `--single-transaction`: Issue a BEGIN SQL statement before dumping data from server.
+-  `--single-transaction`: Issue a BEGIN SQL statement before dumping data from the server.
 -  `--quick`: Enforce dumping tables row by row.
-Added safety for systems with little RAM and/or large databases where storing tables in memory could become problematic.
+This provides added safety for systems with little RAM and/or large databases where storing tables in memory could become problematic.
 -  `--lock-tables=false`: Do not lock tables for the backup session.